“I stole all courtesy from heaven and dressed myself in such humility that I did pluck allegiance from men’s hearts.”—Henry IV Part 1, Act 3, Scene 2.

 The proud, arrogant yet adolescent Roman commander Caius Marcius Coriolanus is the other major Shakespeare political figure of whom Trump is often said to be an epigone.
 Coriolanus is perhaps the Bard’s most overtly political play (Palmer, p.
 250) and while “finely praised, but little loved” (p.
 308) in England (and, presumably, the US) has proved popular in France (p.
 307).
 Of course, the protagonist (insofar as he fits that definition) is a war hero, quite unlike Trump—and the tribunes Brutus and Sicinius who oppose his election as consul “are not concerned with the motives of Marcius [Coriolanus]…but with the dangers inherent in his character…” (p.
 260).
 Coriolanus is incensed when he is rejected for the office, not in “protest against the political dishonesty of the course to which he is invited” but solely because of the affront to his “personal dignity” (p.
 279).
 The self-righteous general then defects to Rome’s mortal enemy Volsci, and to his antagonist Tullus Aufidius—who eventually has Coriolanus killed, after the Roman refuses to conquer his own city.
 While Greenblatt and Bill Kristol might see Aufidius as Putin, the reality is that Trump has never betrayed his country in such fashion.
 To find a Coriolanus analog in American history, we might have to go back to Benedict Arnold—for no President really exhibits such Shakespearean characteristics.

-Always talking of Crusading, but never doing it: Henry IV (from Wikipedia, public domain).
+Always talking of Crusading, but never doing it–in the play: Henry IV (from Wikipedia, public domain).

 I propose another view of Trump, also mining Shakespeare, but one far less negative: as Henry IV.
 But to grasp the logic of that, we must first examine his rival and erstwhile superior: Richard of Bordeaux, or Richard II.
 Henry and Richard were cousins, each with a legitimate claim to the throne; the latter, who actually ruled for years before being deposed, was according to Shakespeare “unfitted to rule…coping ineffectually with men of the world who adapt themselves to the event” (p.
 121).
 Richard II “is concerned with public affairs and the kind of men [and women!] who in every generation delude themselves into the belief that they are making history” (p.
 121).
 The proximate cause for Henry’s rebellion is King Richard’s seizure of the former’s estate.
 But as John Julius Norwich explains at some length in Shakespeare’s Kings (Viking, 1999), Richard’s reign was marked by “quite alarming arrogance, self-indulgence and irresponsibility” (p.
 73) and “blind devotion to his favourites” (p.
 74), such as Robert de Vere, Earl of Oxford and, for a time, Thomas Mowbray, Earl of Nottingham—with whom Henry famously quarrels in the play.
 Even the Peasants’ Revolt of 1381 failed to change Richard’s behavior, epitomized by “continuing to spend money like water and resorting to tantrums at the first breath of criticism” (p.
 78).
 Richard banishes Henry, who then returns with an army to…what?
 At first, he “gives no sign of his purpose—and for an excellent reason.
 He is that most dangerous of all climbing politicans, the man who will go futher than his rivals because he never allows himself to know where he is going” (Palmer, p.
 134).
 But Henry and his forces move toward London, gaining supporters as they go, until he sees that “[h]is chance has come and he seizes it” (p.
 161)—and thus the throne.
 Richard, meanwhile, retreats into self-pity and victimhood, blaming everyone and everything but himself for the loss of the throne which was his by divine right.
 Ultimately, “Richard failed because he had no principles at all….(p.
 177).
 Richard is the most self-centered character in all the Bard’s canon, and the one least able to communicate with, and understand, the common man (p.
 178).